Updated October 24, 2024

 1. Food strategies

-- Stay away from salads and ‘unpeelable’ fruits such as grapes and berries.
-Stick to fruits you can peel, such as oranges, bananas, mangoes, and avocados.
+• Stay away from salads and ‘unpeelable’ fruits such as grapes and berries.
+Stick to fruits you can peel or cut to avoid the skin, such as oranges, bananas, mangoes, avocados, and melons.

 2. Is the water safe?